 iv.
 Summary of any other relevant information concerning adjustments to the experience mortality, including the removal of policies insuring impaired lives and those for which there is a reasonable expectation, due to conditions such as changes in premiums or other policy provisions, that policyholder behavior will lead to mortality results that vary significantly from those that would otherwise be expected.

-h.
 Credibility – Identification of the method used to determine credibility percentage(s) for the company’s mortality exposure period, including a listing of the credibility percentage for each mortality segment, and an indication of whether the credibility percentage was determined at the mortality segment level or at a higher level using aggregate mortality experience.

 i.
 Adjustments for Mortality Improvement – Description of and rationale for any adjustments to the mortality assumptions for mortality improvement up to the valuation date.